MicrosoftLearning/MS-4021-Copilot-Immersion-Experience.de-de/Instructions/Demos/5-IT-Demo.md

 1. Öffnen Sie Word (entweder in Ihrem Browser oder in Ihrer Desktop-Anwendung).

-1. Geben Sie in das Prompt-Feld **Beschreiben Sie, was Sie schreiben möchten** Folgendes ein:
+1. Geben Sie im Promptfeld **Was soll Copilot entwerfen?** Folgendes ein:

     ```text
     Using the Contoso [/CipherGuard Product Specification.docx] and the 'Project Implementation Plan' template provided in [paste in link to Project_Implementation_Plan.docx], draft a comprehensive project implementation plan for deploying Contoso CipherGuard.
 Ensure the plan aligns with the product specifications and follows the structure outlined in the template.